igorfelipeduca/insomnia-to-postman/README.md

 If you encounter any issues:

-- Make sure your Insomnia collection file is valid YAML and has a `.yaml` extension
+- Make sure your Insomnia collection file is valid (YAML or JSON)
 - Check that the input file path is correct
 - Ensure you have write permissions in the output directory
 - For global command issues, try reinstalling the package: